mincer23/TruckDriver-Incentive-Program/README.md

 # Development procedures
 Nuxt, the Vue framework we're using, supports hot-reloading in development mode.
-To run in dev mode, clone the repo to your local machine and run `npm run dev` in the `app` directory.
+To run in dev mode, clone the repo to your local machine and run:
+1. `npm install`
+2. `cd app`
+3. `npm run dev`

 This will start a development server on `localhost:3000` by default.
 Any changes you make will appear live.
-Do keep in mind that any data will actually still be data from the "production" server, so nuking stuff may have unforseen consequences.
+Do keep in mind that any data will actually still be data from the "production" database, so nuking stuff may have unforseen consequences.

 # Build procedure
 1. `npm run build`